Argoneum/masternode/guide/mn_guide_masternode_start.md

 <img src="https://node-support.network/coins/argoneum/07_masternode_start/1.png">

-Notepad opens the masternode.conf file which is empty
+Notepad opens the masternode.conf file and you see an example how to add a complete entry for masternode:

 <img src="https://node-support.network/coins/argoneum/07_masternode_start/2.png">